CODESOLE/ini-parser-cpp/README.md

 ini parser written in C++20.
 You can find this example file in `example/main.cc`

-Same section will be merge with a warning written into a stderr.
+Same sections will be merge with a warning written into a stderr.

-Same keys inside same sections will be skipped with writing warning to stderr  (only the first occurence will be chosen, others skipped).
+Same keys inside same sections will be skipped with warning written into stderr (only the first occurence will be chosen, others skipped).

 However same keys in different sections are allowed.